asylgrp/economix/matchmaker/README.md

 ## Matching on date alone

-Use `DateMatcher` to match on date alone.
+Use [`DateMatcher`](src/Matcher/DateMatcher.php) to match on date alone.
 It is equivalent to using a `DateAndAmountMatcher` with the amount max deviation set to `0.0`.

 > :information_source: Note that `DateMatcher` creates non-balanceable matches.
-> Matching on anly date is really uncertain, and should only be viewed as a
+> A match on date alone is really uncertain, and should only be viewed as a
 > partial match.
-For more information see **Balanceability**.
+For more information see *Balanceability*.

 <!-- @example DateMatcher -->
 <!-- @expectOutput /^1-2$/ -->